fruiz500/PassLok-Privacy/README.md

 PassLok Privacy
 ===============

-PassLok is a toolkit to implement public key cryptography functions on a browser.
+PassLok is a toolkit to implement public key cryptography to supplement ANY communications program.

 These are the principles guiding the design of PassLok:
 * Perfect portability.
 Runs on any computer or mobile device.